 This paper investigates the nature of quantum spin, an internal quantum property of the electron and other subatomic particles and antiparticles.
 The development of sub-quantum mechanics opened the door to a deeper understanding of the photonic substructure of subatomic particles. and in particular, allowing for the first time the a priori calculation of the electron's charge and anomalous magnetic moment.
 This represents a significant advance in relativistic quantum mechanics and in our understanding of the substructure of subatomic particles.
 As a consequence, this theory allows us to investigate the specific components of the electron's quantum spin, as well as the topological difference between its 'spin-up' and 'spin-down' states.
-(As will be clarified, spin up versus down is conceptually different to parallel versus antiparallel because they refer to different spin components.)
+(As will be clarified, spin up versus down is conceptually different to parallel versus antiparallel in that the former is a spin component and the latter a magnetic orientation.)
 It is proposed that the electron's spin is composed of three components, here named intrinsic spin, toroidal spin, and tumble.
-It is further proposed that the nature of the spin-up or spin-down state is a direct consequence of the direction of polarisation of the circularly-polarised photon constituting the electron (or other particle).
+It is further proposed that the nature of the spin-up or spin-down state is a direct consequence of the direction of circular-polarisation of the photon constituting the electron (or other particle).
 Consequently, when two equal-energy photons of the appropriate energy interact to generate a particle/antiparticle pair, one photon polarisation will yield a spin-up electron and a spin-down positron, and the other will yield a spin-down electron and spin-up positron.
-The nature of quantum spin can then be leveraged to gain insight into the physical reason behind the formation and stability of the di-electron boson (electron pair) as a counter-rotating, interwoven, diamagnetic photonic state, a consequence of two superimposed and opposite electron spin configurations, as well as the physical (energy-related) reason behind exclusion.
+The nature of quantum spin can then be leveraged to gain insight into the physical reason behind the formation and stability of the di-electron boson (electron pair) as a counter-rotating, interwoven, diamagnetic photonic state, a consequence of two superimposed and opposite electron spin configurations.
+The concept can then be further extended to clarify the physical (energy-related) mechanism behind both the Pauli Exclusion 'Principle' and Hund's 2nd Rule.